 We love our kids and teens at Godspeed, and there are plenty of activities going on that are specific to their age group.

 Special Events with WECC: About every other month, our friends at West End Community Church host a special event for youth, bringing a variety of speakers to talk about topics relevant to high students.
-The next event is called "What's Next: Work and Finding Joy in What You Do", and it will be on November 26.
-Stay tuned on the Events page for other upcoming events.
+Stay tuned on the Events page for upcoming events with WECC too.

 Perspectives on Children and Youth Ministry

 To have a life-long influence on the lives of children and youth is a fantastic opportunity.
 Godspeed is committed to making disciples, including young people, both within and also beyond the scope of the church.
 In their developmental years, young people are teachable and respond with energy in forming a foundation to sustain them for the rest of their lives.

 The Bible speaks extensively about the joys and hard work of discipling the generations that follow us.
 It matters to God not only that we make disciples of Jesus, but also how we go about doing it.
 The thoughts below explain our perspective on discipling the young people God has placed in our care.
 Our aim is for everyone at Godspeed to be engaged in the high calling of making disciples.
 We want to link our hands and hearts to support one another in this privileged task.